ahmedbedair66/Real-time-Broadcast-Chat-Go-/Readme.md

-# Broadcast Chat System in Go
+# Assignment 04 – Real-Time Go Chat

 ## Description
 A real-time chat system implemented in Go using TCP sockets, goroutines, channels, and mutex.